nerzh/slim_form_object/README.md

     class ReviewForm
       include SlimFormObject

-      #if you want to save validations of your models - optional
+      validate :validation_models     # if you want to save validations of your models - optional set_model_name('ReviewBook')    # name of model for params.require(:model_name).permit(...) e.g. 'ReviewBook'
-      validate :validation_models
-      #name of model for params.require(:model_name).permit(...) e.g. 'ReviewBook'
-      set_model_name('ReviewBook')
-      #must be list of models you want to update
+      init_models User, Rating, ReviewBook     # must be list of models you want to update
-      init_models User, Rating, ReviewBook

       def initialize(params: {}, current_user: nil)
         # create the objects of models which will be saved